asifmahmuddev/ctms/README.md

 **Link lifetime.** Verification, reset and confirmation links share `ACCOUNT_LINK_LIFETIME_MINUTES` (five), which `PASSWORD_RESET_TIMEOUT` and the pending-address window derive from.
 A link also dies once used, once the account signs in, or once its password changes — each is folded into the signature.

+**Profile.** Each holder edits their own record only, resolved from the session rather than the URL, and email address, username and password each change on their own page behind the current password.
+A date of birth must fall between 1900 and one year before today.

+**Changing an email address.** The new address is held pending while a one-time link goes to it, and only opening that link moves the account.
+The address being left is warned both when the change is asked for and when it completes, and changing the password cancels the request outright.

+**Profile pictures.** PNG and JPEG only, under 5 MB, with the format read from the file's own bytes rather than its name.
+Cropped server-side with Pillow to a 512-pixel square; a stored path can outlive its file, so `profile_image_url` falls back to the shared default.

 Two flags decide whether an account works at all rather than what it may do: `is_verified` gates signing in and is set by opening the link registration emails, and `is_active` withdraws the account entirely.

 **Passwords.** Django's validators apply, and a replacement identical to the current password is refused.
 Changing one by either route signs out every other device and emails the owner.